We all have a part to play to protect our planet.

 For instance, material scientist Dr Alalea Kia is working on a new type of permeable pavement that will help address urban flooding.

-As director of water utilities at Binnies, Rachel Pether has been leading the development of an intelligent Dam Monitoring System, which improves the understanding of dams and decreases the risk of failure.
+As director of water utilities at Binnies, Rachel Pether has led on the development of an intelligent Dam Monitoring System, which improves the understanding of dams and decreases the risk of failure.

 Climate adaptation plays a really important role, and civil engineers can help communities prepare.

-Dr Ravindra Jayaratne, reader in coastal engineering, has been collaborating with the Sturmer Flood Action Group in Essex to help the community monitor nearby streams.
+Dr Ravindra Jayaratne, reader in coastal engineering, worked with the Sturmer Flood Action Group in Essex to help the community monitor nearby streams.

 In the event of flooding, the community will be well prepared and aware of likely consequences.
 This also helps to reduce stress and anxiety.